Skip to content

 According to the United States Attorney's Office, Larry Leonard, 60, and Nathaniel "Nat" Leonard, 68, both of Philadelphia, used their pawn shops to buy and sell large amounts of new, stolen, in-box merchandise supplied by two main groups of people who stole from stores around the country.

-They say both groups would resale the products in bulk for cash from the cousins.
+They say both groups would resell the products in bulk for cash from the cousins.
 The Leonards would then transfer stolen goods from their shops in Wilmington, Delaware, and Kensington to their South Philadelphia store, Society Hill Loan and put the items for sale on an eBay page under the shop's name.

 Authorities say the two sold more than $19 million in stolen merchandise on the eBay page between November 2019 and December 2023.